druid-io/druid-io.github.io/docs/latest/configuration/index.md

 The `jvm.config` files contain JVM flags such as heap sizing properties for each service.

 Common properties shared by all services are placed in `_common/common.runtime.properties`.

 ## Common Configurations

-The properties under this section are common configurations that should be shared across all Druid services in a cluster.
+This describes the common configuration shared by all Druid nodes.
+These configurations can be defined in the `common.runtime.properties` file.

 ### JVM Configuration Best Practices